rootstrap/blog/content/iOS/RSFormView/RSFormViewExample.md

 Here we are only adding two items, to see the whole implementation you can download the example project I'm attaching at the end of this article.
 Since we are setting two FormFields in the first item it will be rendered as a cell with two text fields.
-For the header we are only setting a `NSAttributedString` so it will be rendered as a single label cell with the appearance we set in the attributes.
+For the header, we are only setting a `NSAttributedString` so it will be rendered as a single label cell with the appearance we set in the attributes.

 Now we go back to our FormExampleViewController and we define a var to hold our form helper.